boardgameio/boardgame.io/README.md

 <p align="center"><strong>The project is not being actively developed, but is pretty stable and used in several games.
-If you would like to become a maintainer, please file an issue to discuss.</strong></p>
+If you would like to become a maintainer, please open an issue to discuss.</strong></p>

 <p align="center">
   <a href="https://boardgame.io/">